 Kappabashi-dogu-gai is the street in Tokyo that caters to the catering industry, but has much of interest for visitors, too.
 See Nearby Asakusa below.

 The Asakusa Kannon Onsen - a traditional shitamachi bath-house or sento - just north of the pagoda - is a relaxing, thoroughly Japanese-style after-shopping option.

 An historic place for a drink is Kamiya Bar, possibly Tokyo's oldest pub, a 3 story bar located just outside exit 3 of the Ginza Subway Line.
 There are plenty of other alternatives to eat and drink in the area in the side streets radiating off the temple grounds.

-Visitors can take the Water Bus from Hamarikyu-teien and Hinode Pier and dock at the Azuma Bridge in Asakusa across the river from Philippe Starck's Asahi Building, in Ryogoku, with its famous "golden flame" on the roof.
+Visitors can take the Water Bus from Hamarikyu-teien and Hinode Pier and dock at the Azuma Bridge in Asakusa across the river from Philippe Starck's Asahi Building, with its famous "golden flame" on the roof.